 •• Our mouth confesses unto “salvation” (the Greek word has various biblical meanings):

 •• That’s why it’s so important to help new believers pray a “sinner’s prayer”.
-Help them to confess their newfound salvation with their mouths.
+Help them to confess, to verbalize, their newfound salvation with their mouths.

 •• If you’re sick, believe God for your healing.
 And vocalize it!
 Articulate it!
+Speak it aloud.
 Don't just hold it inside.
 With the mouth confess faith in God unto healing.
 There is great power in the spoken word of faith!

 • Several decades ago a pastor in Alaska was found to have cancer.
 Some faithful Christian brothers counseled him to pick three favorite healing verses and speak them often, day after day.
 He did so and was healed of his cancer and went on to have a long and effective ministry.
 The spoken word of faith applied the awesome power of God’s Word to the man’s sick body, with spectacular results.